docsforadobe/after-effects-scripting-guide/docs/items/avitem.md

 Creates a PlaceholderSource object with specified values, sets this as the value of the `proxySource` attribute, and sets `useProxy` to `true`.
 It does not preserve the interpretation parameters, instead using the user preferences.

+!!! note
-?> **Note:** There is no direct way to set a placeholder as a proxy in the user interface; this behavior occurs when a proxy has been set and then moved or deleted.
+    There is no direct way to set a placeholder as a proxy in the user interface; this behavior occurs when a proxy has been set and then moved or deleted.

 #### Parameters